Qalthos/blog/content/CIVX/just-another-ten-hour-day.rst

 sanitizer didn't break existing pages (it did, but only minorly) and making sure my code was legible.
-At that point, almost ten hours after I had started, I sat back, commited my final changes, and decompressed. \*This\*- this is why I love open source.
+At that point, almost ten hours after I had started, I sat back, committed my final changes, and decompressed. \*This\*- this is why I love open source.

 .. _Rebecca: http://www.rebeccanatalie.com